Notarial Terms, Conditions of Business and Regulatory Notice

-Our fees are usually based on the type and number of documents you require to be notarised.
+Our fees are based on the type and number of documents you require to be notarised.

 We require payment of our fees before we can release the notarised documents to you and also before we incur any other costs such as sending documents for legalisation, obtaining Companies House documents or similar We accept payment by credit and debit cards (except AMEX) and cash (max £500).

-We use agents to deliver and collect documents to and from the FCO and Embassies.
+We use agents to deliver and collect documents to and from the FCDO and Embassies.
 We will be able to give you a time estimate for how long legalisation will take but we cannot guarantee that documents will be returned within such time estimates, particularly when documents have to go to an Embassy.
-When documents do require legalisation, we will contact you when they have been returned to us and are ready for collection.
-We recommend that you collect your documents as we cannot accept any liability for loss of documents if they are posted to you.
+When documents do require legalisation, we will usually arrange for our agents to return the documents to you directly by Royal Mail next-day delivery .
+Neither we nor our agents accept any liability for loss of documents during transit between ourselves, our agents, FCDO, embassies, you or any third party or for any delays occurring during such transit.

 When you bring a document to us to be notarised, we will advise you as to the formalities required for completing it.
 However, we will not be attempting to advise you about the transaction itself.